• Skip to main content

 Here are my steps for getting organized and moving fast in the kitchen.

-Step 1: Pull all the ingredients out.
+Step 1: Read the recipe once before pulling all the ingredients out.

 Step 2: Measure everything out.